doritoes/AI-PC-Labs/Edge_AI/README.md

 # Edge AI Lab
 The mission in this Lab is to create genuine hands-on experience for technology learners using the learner-friendly NUC PCs.
+This is a good "first AI Lab" that demonstrates the power of the NPU.
+We will compare NPU vs. CPU performance.

+NOTE Intel NPUs currently perform best when accessed directly from Windows.
+The NPU driver support inside the Linux kernel for WSL is still maturing.

+IMPORTANT Be aware that the drivers and models and versions are very fluid, and what works today might not working tomorrow!
+- To get the chatbot to work, updated drivers were required that support OpenVINO
+- Ran into dynamic shape error, because the NPU driver (v4545) requires a "fixed map" of the math it is about to perform
+- Had to bypass the NPUW optimizer because it currently lacks a "map" for the specific architecture of Qwen2.5 lm_head layer, leading to a "MatMul map" crash
+- Level Zero (L0) Hardware Abstraction was disabled, forced OpenVINO to use a more stable communication path to the silicon, preventing memory sync errors between the system RAM and the NPU's local scratchpad.
+The dedicated L0 memory was unable to be resserted

 Prerequisites:
 - Window 11 Pro already installed and configured